Dermatologic Manifestations of Hirsutism Medication

 Metformin (Glucophage)

-Patients with a clinical diagnosis of persistent anovulation who wish to become pregnant may benefit from use.
-Effective in treating hirsutism in women with PCOS.
+Patients with a clinical diagnosis of persistent anovulation who wish to become pregnant may benefit from metformin.
+It is effective in treating hirsutism in women with PCOS.
 Women with PCOS also often receive oral contraceptives and/or spironolactone.
 If PCOS primarily is considered to be a metabolic syndrome of insulin resistance, perhaps first-line treatment should be with an insulin-sensitizing agent such as metformin.